bds311/bds311.github.io/syllabus_22.md

 Timothy Warren
 tim.warren AT oregonstate.edu

-### Teaching Assistant

-Michael Getz
-getzm AT oregonstate.edu

 ### Course Assistant

-Nate Davidson
+Alex Sathler
-davidson AT oregonstate.edu
+sathlera AT oregonstate.edu

 ### Course Information

-- Class Meetings: Tuesday/Thursday 10-11:20am, ALS 4000
+- Class Meetings: Tuesday/Thursday 10-11:20am, Bexell 417
-- Recitation Section: Wednesday 3-4:30, ALS 4000
-- Additional Help/Office hours on zoom:Thursday TBD on Zoom, or by appointment
+- Lab/Office Hours: Tuesday, Wednesday 7-8pm on Zoom, or by appointment
-- Course Web site (Weekly calendar) <https://https://bds310.github.io/>
+- Course Web site (Weekly calendar) <https://https://bds311.github.io/>
 - Canvas site (Problem sets) <https://canvas.oregonstate.edu/courses/1876848>
-- Zoom link: TBD.
+- Zoom link: See Canvas Page.

 ### Course Description

-Develops competency in scientific computing and data analysis with broad applications to the life sciences.
-Introduces the Python programming language as a versatile, powerful tool for visualizing and analyzing data and for performing reproducible research.
-Focuses on real-world datasets originating across the life sciences.
-Provides a foundation for future work in data-intensive disciplines.
+The theory and practice underlying widely used computational methods for biological data science.
+Focuses on the analysis and visualization of large data sets using Python, with broad applications to genomics, ecology, and other disciplines as well as quantitiative methods for statistical inference and prediction.
+Topics may include image processing, time series analysis, dimensionality reduction and resampling methods.
+This year's course will have a special focus on analysis of emerging data related to the Covid-19 pandemic.

-### Prerequisites and/or Corequisites
+### Prerequisites

-No prerequisite<br>
-Corequisite: MTH 251
+Introductory Biology: (BI223 or 223H)
+Calculus or Discrete Math: (MTH 252 or MTH 252H or MTH 228) Some prior programming experience (CS 161 or BOT 476)

+These prerequisites can be waived with instructor permission.
+I strive to make the class accessible and engaging for students with varied backgrounds and interests.